 Service Description

-Diphtheria usually combined with Tetanus

-Pneumococcal vaccine

-Other vaccines as needed

 Inpatient Hospital Includes the cost of room and board for inpatient stays.

 Services for Medical,

 Surgical, The services include:

 Maternity/Newborn Nursing care

-Care, and Rehabilitation Medical supplies, equipment, and drugs
+Care, and Medical supplies, equipment, and drugs

-Remainmation • Diagnostic services, physical therapy, occupational therapy, audiology and
+Rehabilitation Diagnostic services, physical therapy, occupational therapy, audiology and

 Speech-language pathology services

-• Other services in this category
+Other services in this category

-T ' TT ' 1 When Medically Necessary.
+When Medically Necessary.

 Inpatient Hospital Women in good health with deliveries that are not complex may

-Maternity/Newborn Care Services stay in the hospital for up to:48 hours after a natural birth
+Maternity/Newborn stay in the hospital for up to:

-Care Services
+Care Services • 48 hours after a natural birth

-96 hours after a cesarean section The patient and physician may agree to an early discharge
+• 96 hours after a cesarean section

+The patient and physician may agree to an early discharge.

-Medical Services The patient and physician may agree to an early discharge.
-Kaiser Permanente covers dental services to treat medical conditions done in a
+Medical Services Kaiser Permanente covers dental services to treat medical conditions done in a

 Related to Dental medical facility like a hospital when medically necessary.

 Needs Also includes:

 • Referrals

 • Follow-ups

-Coordination
+• Coordination

-Provision of appropriate medical services related to dental needs (including but

-not limited to:
+Provision of appropriate medical services related to dental needs (including but not limited to:

-• Emergency room treatment
+Emergency room treatment

 Hospital stays

 Ancillary inpatient services

 Operating room services

-• Excision of tumors
+Excision of tumors

 Removal of cysts and neoplasms

 Excision of bone tissue surgical incisions

 Treatment of fractures (simple and compound)

 Oral surgery to repair traumatic wounds surgical supplies

 Blood transfusion services ambulatory surgical center services

-X-rays
+• X-rays

 Laboratory services

-Drugs
+• Drugs

 Physician examinations

-Physician examinations Consultations
+• Consultations

-Second opinions Sedation by physician anosthesic logist
+Second opinions

 Sedation by physician anesthesiologist

-Service Description • Dental or medical services resulting from a dental condition that are provided in a medical facility (e.g., inpatient hospital and ambulatory surgical center).
-Includes: Medical services for adults and children required as part of a dental treatment Dental procedures by oral surgeons and physicians (primarily plastic surgeons, otolaryngologists, and general surgeons) Services by a dentist or physician due to a medical emergency (for example, car accident, where the services are primarily medical) Services in relation to oral or facial trauma, oral pathology.
+Dental or medical services resulting from a dental condition that are provided

+in a medical facility (e.g., inpatient hospital and ambulatory surgical center).

+Service Description Includes: Medical services for adults and children required as part of a dental treatment Dental procedures by oral surgeons and physicians (primarily plastic surgeons, otolaryngologists, and general surgeons) Services by a dentist or physician due to a medical emergency (for example, car accident, where the services are primarily medical) Services in relation to oral or facial trauma, oral pathology.
 Includes, but not limited to infections of oral origin, cyst and tumor management, and craniofacial reconstructive surgery, as inpatient basis in an acute care hospital setting.
 Services in a private office or hospital-based outpatient clinic for services not medically necessary or provided by government-sponsored or subsidized dental clinics, and hospital-based outpatient dental clinics are not covered by Kaiser.
 Also see "Covered by Med-QUEST but not by Kaiser Permanente" at the end of this section.
-Nutrition Counseling Types of services for members include: Diabetes Self-Management Education Nutrition counseling for obesity Nutrition counseling for other metabolic conditions (if medically necessary) Other Practitioner Services Other practitioner services by: Certified nurse midwife services Licensed APRN services Family, pediatric, and psychiatric health specialists Paraprofessionals including peer support specialists Licensed or certified healthcare provider including: Behavioral health providers (psychologists, marriage and family therapists, mental health counselors, and CSACs) Outpatient Hospital When services are Medically Necessary Outpatient hospital services to prevent, diagnose, or manage the pain of an illness Services or injury such as: Family planning Medical services related to dental needs Imaging services Laboratory studies Oncology services Diagnostic testing Ambulatory surgery services Physical therapy
+Nutrition Counseling Types of services for members include: Diabetes Self-Management Education Nutrition counseling for obesity Nutrition counseling for other metabolic conditions (if medically necessary) Other Practitioner Services Other practitioner services by: Outpatient Hospital Services When services are Medically Necessary Outpatient hospital services to prevent, diagnose, or manage the pain of an illness or injury such as: • Family planning • Medical services related to dental needs • Imaging services • Laboratory studies • Oncology services • Diagnostic testing